 At the time, only one health board allowed the restricted use of vaping devices.

-However, the tide appears to be beginning to turn after further evidence that vaping can help with smoking cessation, which has caused another health boards to allow e-cigarettes on hospital grounds.
+However, the tide appears to be beginning to turn after further evidence that vaping can help with smoking cessation, which has caused other health boards to allow e-cigarettes on hospital grounds.
 Now, NHS Greater Glasgow and Clyde has therefore lifted the vaping ban.

 NHS Greater Glasgow and Clyde’s director of public health Dr Emilia Crighton has said that “e-cigarettes do have their place in the fight against tobacco and are being used effectively to help people stop smoking altogether”.